 Before a PAN Session can be stopped, all students in the PAN Session must be either in Completed or Marked Complete status.
-You may also need to remove any Ready students who received testing tickets but did not log into the test.
+You may also need to remove any students in Ready status who received testing tickets but did not log in to the test.

-To remove "Ready" students from a PAN Session:
+To remove students in "Ready" status from a PAN Session: